leo paz

 Prompt Failure Diagnostic Sheet

-What this shows: My approach to turning AI "hallucinations" into measurable failure modes.
+What this shows: How I turn AI "hallucinations" into measurable failure modes.

 SOP

-A real-world SOP redesigned to be observable, testable, and agent-friendly.
+A production sales-order system redesigned to be observable, testable, and automation-ready — without premature autonomy.

-What this shows: How I translate messy operations into clear steps tools and agents can actually follow.
+What this shows: How I translate governance theory into real operational systems that humans and future agents can safely execute.

 Contact